-Science Marches On: Niven sold The Coldest Place to Analog magazine, and the science behind it was disproved prior to its publication.
+Science Marches On: Niven sold The Coldest Place to Analog magazine, but its premise that Mercury was a Tidally Locked Planet was disproved prior to its publication.
 Niven offered to return the check, but the magazine decided to publish it anyway because at the time it was written, the story was scientifically accurate to the best of Niven's knowledge.

 Any time Niven mentions Pluto, this happens.
 After The Coldest Place he had the spectacular exploding Pluto from World of Ptavvs, which he's stated he wished he could change if it weren't such an awesome scene and kinda necessary to the story.

 Turns out the core of the Milky Way is a gargantuan black hole, hence can't explode as this Verse presumes.

 The whole Pak/human connection became subject to this trope when the genetic relationship between primates and every other taxonomic group on Earth was decisively proven by molecular biology.
 Likewise, both molecular genetics and basic mycology refute the premise that all extant life descends from yeast.

 Not Drawn to Scale: However, many of the artists in various countries who paint covers for the Ringworld novels have a hard time grasping the proportions of it.